hownbey/portfolio/customer-interview-writeup.md

 ## Methodology

 I decided the documentation itself is a product, so I opted to have an open-ended discussion about the developer portal.
-This was the right approach - using them as generic testers would have lost the nuance of their perspectives as PayPal Champions.
+This was the right approach - using Champions as generic testers would have lost the nuance of their perspectives as Champions.

 Before I interviewed our guests of honor, I prepared a discussion guide with help from our user research group.
-The discussion guide kept us on track and ensured that different writers could conduct future interviews in a similar way.
+The discussion guide kept us on track and ensures that other team members can conduct future interviews in a similar way.
 We can't wait to do this again with other champs.

 Ok, on to the findings!